Larry Bird Museum opens in Terre Haute, Indiana

 CHICAGO (CBS) -- Basketball fans in Terre Haute, Indiana, welcomed back basketball legend Larry Bird on Thursday for the grand opening of the Larry Bird Museum.

-Nearly six years in the making, the museum includes memorabilia from Bird's high school, college, and NBA career, as well as interactive exhibits, and interviews with teammates, coaches, and rival players.
+Nearly six years in the making, the museum includes memorabilia from Bird's high school, college, and NBA career, interactive exhibits, and interviews with teammates, coaches, and rival players.

-Hundreds of fans greeted Bird, 67, as he returned to Terre Haute, where he attended Indiana State University, and took the Sycamores to the NCAA championship game in 1979, falling to fellow future Hall of Famer Magic Johnson and the Michigan State Spartans.
-Bird grew up in the small town of French Lick, Indiana, about 100 miles away from Terre Haute.
+Hundreds of fans greeted Bird, 67, as he returned to Terre Haute, where he attended Indiana State University.
+He took the Sycamores to the NCAA championship game in 1979, falling to fellow future Hall of Famer Magic Johnson and the Michigan State Spartans.
+Bird grew up in French Lick, Indiana, about 100 miles from Terre Haute.

-After speaking briefly to the crowd ahead of the museum's grand opening, Bird shared stories about his illustrious career.
+After speaking briefly to the crowd before the museum's grand opening, Bird shared stories about his illustrious career.

 "We won together, we lost together, we stayed together, and here we are again today," Bird said.

-While Terre Haute isn't his hometown, Bird said with all the attractions built in his honor, he feels like it will always be his home away from home.
+While Terre Haute isn't his hometown, Bird said that with all the attractions built in his honor, it will always be his home away from home.
 The famously shy basketball Hall of Famer jokingly said the ceremony might be his last interview.

 Bird said he never imagined having his own museum.

-The museum is located inside the Terre Haute Convention Center, and is free to the public.
-It's open from Wednesdays to Sundays.
+The museum is located inside the Terre Haute Convention Center and is free to the public.
+It is open Wednesdays through Sundays.

-Its opening ceremony took place a week before the Celtics are set to take on the Dallas Mavericks in the first game of the NBA Finals, after sweeping the Pacers in the Eastern Conference Finals.
+Its opening ceremony took place a week before the Celtics, who swept the Pacers in the Eastern Conference Finals, will face the Dallas Mavericks in the first game of the NBA Finals.

+"I remember at the All-Star Game, I told one of the Celtics owners that I thought they had the best team in the league," Bird said.
+"I'm very proud of the Indiana Pacers.